The Human Bridge: A Call to Integration

 Logic is the skeleton; emotion is the flesh.
 To map the Human Bridge, we must listen to the 'Singer's Fire' as much as use the cool 'Architect's Compass.'
 Truth is not just coldly reasoned; it is felt hot in the blood.

 The human being is not a top-heavy creature of pure intellect.
 As shown in my 'Core' illustration below, the heart is the true horizon—the central node of a seven-fold system.
 With three centers of gravity pulling toward the earth (Aristotle’s 'Echoes') and three centers of aspiration reaching toward the heavens (Plato’s 'Forms'), the Heart is the mediator.
-It is the only place where the 'Artist's Fire,' the Scientist's 'Microscopes & Telescopes' and the 'Architect’s Compass' can truly meet.
-The heart often knows what is best for you.
+It is the only place where the 'Artist's Fire,' the Scientist's 'Telescopes & Microscopes' and the 'Architect’s Compass' can truly meet.
+The heart is often the center that truly knows what is best for you.

 The heart is our center.